amplience/dc-sample-blog-nextjs/README.md

 It is possible to get Netlify to re-build and publish your blog whenever you publish a change in Dynamic Content using a [Dynamic Content Webhook](https://docs.amplience.net/integration/webhooks.html).

-#### 1. Create Netlify "Build hook"
+#### 1. Create a Netlify "Build hook"

 1. Navigate to your Netlify Site settings section for you new blog.
 2. Click on "Build & deploy".
 3. Scroll down to the "Build hooks" section.
 4. Click "Add a build hook".
-5. Select the branch you wish to build "master"
+5. Select the branch you wish to build, e.g. "master"

-#### 2. Create Dynamic Content Webhook
+#### 2. Create a Dynamic Content Webhook

 1. Navigate to the "Webhooks" section in Dynamic Content
 2. Click "Add webhook"
 3. Enter a sensible label (e.g. "Netlify Deployment")
-4. Enter the Netlify "build hook" that you created in the previous section
+4. Enter the Netlify "build hook" that you created in the previous section as your URL
 5. Enable the Webhook trigger "Edition - published"
 6. Click "Save"

 Notes:
-* "Edition - published" trigger allows you to use the schedule features of Dynamic Content's, allowing you to schedule when your blog is updated.
+* The "Edition - published" webhook trigger allows you to use the scheduling features of Dynamic Content, allowing you to schedule in advance when your blog will be updated.

 ## How to Configure Visualizations

-[Visualisations](https://docs.amplience.net/production/visualizations.html) are easy to use and effective way of previewing your content before you publish it.
+[Visualisations](https://docs.amplience.net/production/visualizations.html) provide an effective way of previewing your content before you publish it.

-For each of Content Type Schemas that support visualization (see table in [Content Type Schemas](#Content-Type-Schemas)) update each registered content type to include a visualization.
+For each of the Content Type Schemas that support visualization (see table in [Content Type Schemas](#Content-Type-Schemas)) update each registered content type to include a visualization.
 The Visualization URI should be the domain with the path of `/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`, e.g. `http://my-blog.example.com/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`

 # Publishing